A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: On Some Properties of Orthogonal Matrices

-\end{fact} Fact~\ref{O_det_conv} is a straightforward application of the Cauchy-Binet formula \cite[Chap.~3]{taotopics} to the product of any matrix composed of mutually orthonormal columns with its transpose.
-This fact implies that the squares of the determinants of all square submatrices in any column set of $O$ can be thought of as a finite set of weights that sum to $1$.
+\end{proof} This fact implies that the squares of the determinants of all square submatrices in any column set of $O$ can be thought of as a finite set of weights that sum to $1$.
 By transposition the same is true for any row set.
+We use the notation for submatrices in the fact statement throughout the paper.